 Injuries sustained in an accident should always be the top priority of the victim and his or her family.
 While caring for the injured parties though, loved ones should take care to gather any and all information that can be used to obtain reimbursement for the injuries and any pain and suffering the victim experiences.
-The sooner this information can be gathered and the more information that is provided to the Personal Injury Attorney Lake Charles, the sooner compensation will be received.
+The sooner this information can be gathered and the more information that is provided to the, the sooner compensation will be received.
 Here are the important things to collect for the legal case.

 The first thing to be collected for the personal injury lawsuit is your name, driver’s license number and your car insurance policy number.
 The date, time and location must be noted along with the weather conditions at the time of the accident.
 The name, driver’s license number and car insurance company of the other party or parties should be collected along with information related to any passengers in the other cars and any witnesses at the scene.
 The police report should be requested along with any accident reports and copies of traffic tickets issued to drivers involved in the accident.